India’s Unicorns (2025 Update): The Complete Guide to India’s 100+ Billion-Dollar Startups

 15. Lenskart: Online retailer for eyewear products.

-16. CRED: Credit card bill payment platform with rewards.
+16. CRED: Credit-card bill payment platform with rewards.

-17. PharmEasy: Online pharmacy and health care platform.
+17. PharmEasy: Online pharmacy and healthcare platform.

 18. Razorpay: Payment gateway for online payments and financial solutions.

-19. BharatPe: Merchant payment and lending service provider.
+19. BharatPe: Merchant payments and lending services.

-21. Cars24: Used car buying and selling platform.
+21. Cars24: Used-car buying and selling platform.

 23. MobiKwik: Digital wallet and online payment system.